22 Guided Grief Journaling Prompts

 - Write about what made you smile today.

-- Write about a time that you felt God’s Spirit comforting you.
+- Write about a time that you felt God’s Spirit comfort you.

-- Write down songs that remind you of that person and how you feel when you hear it.
+- Write down songs that remind you of that person and how you feel when you hear them.

 Grief Journaling Prompts

 - I’m angry with God when…

 - What I miss most about you…

 - My favorite memory with you is…

 - The best advice you gave me was…